vladthegreen/community/demo-apps/upload-content-into-new-canvas-grid-display/README.md

     ----------------------
     ```
   - The current implementation uses a uniform width for columns and a uniform height for rows.
 The column width is calculated on the widest asset to upload, and the height of the rows is based on the tallest element to upload.
   - You can specify the vertical alignment of the asset inside each cell: `top`, `center` or `bottom`.
-Set this option in the `verticalCellAlignmnet` variable.
+Set this option in the `verticalCellAlignment` variable.

 ### What content can be uploaded?